 Climate change is happening.
 The direct and indirect effects of climate change have broad-reaching implications for the San Diego Water Board’s mission to protect and restore uses of water.
-The State of California regularly compiles a variety of information on science, news, and actions at the Climate Change Portal.
+The State of California regularly compiles a variety of information on science, news, and actions at the California Climate Change Assessment.
 The State and Regional Water Boards have a key role in the State’s implementation plan known as Safeguarding California.

 Effects of climate change.

 For instance, sea level rise, ocean acidification, and changes to precipitation patterns, groundwater levels, and temperature will influence how we ensure that water is safe for drinking, swimming, fish and shellfish consumption, and ecosystems.
 The Climate Science Alliance has produced a report on effects of climate change to the region's ecosystem (2018).

 In addition, local governments, non-governmental organizations, and industries need to make a variety of difficult decisions regarding potential climate change impacts to their interests; and those decisions could affect our mission in the coming years.
 For examples see Sea Level Rise Adaptation Strategy for San Diego Bay (2012).
 For instance:

 - Accommodating higher tidal surges by armoring coastlines could restrict recreational uses of beaches and bays.